MihaelProgrammer/IAI/README.md

 # IAI
-Contains my laboratory code from introduction to AI.
+Contains my laboratory assignments code from introduction to AI.